vatral/nodemcu_accelerometer/README.md

-# nodemcu_accelerometer
+# NodeMCU Amica Accelerometer

-Trivial NodeMCU accelerometer board.
+NodeMCU accelerometer board.
+This is a trivial test project.